310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Tetora %}
 Ossu, aight, so… Based on the official broadcasts of SS and the information circulating on HoldHands from ES—

-It sounds like the atmosphere or, rather, the *<em>characteristics</em>* of the qualifying rounds are super different between regions.
+It sounds like the atmosphere or, rather, the characteristics of the qualifying rounds are super different between regions.
 {% endbubble %}

 {% bubble Shinobu %}